Tanvin420/ATM/readme.txt

-You can find the jar file in the dist folder. :)
+You can find the jar file (executable file) in the dist folder. :)